DOE-COMMS/Q-POP-Modules/README.md

 `directsolver`            | Which direct solver to use for solving the linear problem `loglevel`                | Log level; see [FEniCS manual](https://fenics.readthedocs.io/projects/dolfin/en/2017.2.0/apis/api_log.html "FEniCS log level")

 The example shown above simulates the intrinsic voltage self-oscillation in VO<sub>2</sub> thin films, which was published in Physical Review Applied; see [Y. Shi and L.-Q. Chen, 2022](https://doi.org/10.1103/PhysRevApplied.17.014042 "Intrinsic voltage self-oscillation").
-It will take about 2 hours on 16 processors of AMD EPYC 7742 CPU.
+In our test runs, the simulation took 2 hours to complete using 16 processors of an AMD EPYC 7742 CPU.

 ### Visualization of solutions
 The program generates solutions in pvd format that can be read and plotted by [ParaView](https://www.paraview.org "ParaView website").
 The solution files are: